Tring to Berkhamsted via Tom's Hill Walk

 10. Continue ahead past the lodge on what is now an earthen track, through light woodland, where there is evidence of recent cherry laurel and rhododendron invasive removal.
 Ignore ways off and in 480 metres cross over “Five Cross Junction” and keep ahead.
 In a further 500 metres you reach Thunderdell cottages on your right-hand side and come out onto a small – but busy - public road, which you cross over with care to enter the Ashridge Estate .

-12. Having turned left off the estate road, follow the meandering woodland path for some 210 metres until you come out at a T-junction with the broad Princes Riding path.
+12. Follow the meandering woodland path for some 210 metres until you come out at a T-junction with the broad Princes Riding path.
 Here you can look left and see the Bridgewater Monument and look right to see the outline of Ashridge Hult College which you will be exploring in the afternoon.

 13. Directly behind Princes Riding path (ahead of you) is a golf course.
 Note There is a public footpath which crosses diagonally right across the fairway ahead of you, which you could take, but from time to time the golf course managers put up notices asking you to take an easy, convenient diversion which does not interrupt play.
 We will take this diversion as follows.

 14. Turn right along Princes Riding path.
-In 170 metres you come to a tarmac cross path (where the gpx route joins from the right).
+In 170 metres you come to a tarmac cross path.
 Turn left onto this path and keep ahead, with a golf green on your left.
 You are now on the access drive to Old Park Lodge.

 15. You pass on your left the red brick Old Park Lodge , an unusual lodge with a sundial on its front elevation.
-Cross over grass then an earth track and look out ahead for a blue footpath sign, which directs you past and alongside a barn on your left then downhill through light woodland, in 100 metres coming out onto a golf course.
+Cross over grass then an earth track and look out ahead for a footpath marker post with a "Pedestrian Route" sign (which users blue letters), which directs you past and alongside a barn on your left then downhill through light woodland, in 100 metres coming out onto a golf course.
 Directly ahead of you is the large clubhouse, the 19th hole.

 16. Follow directional signs and yellow topped markers down over a fairway then uphill, passing to the left of the clubhouse.
 You keep ahead , skirting woods until you come out onto a tarmac access road.
 Pass a timber clad building on your right and keep ahead along the road.
 In 200 metres at a road T-junction, cross over , then a grassy verge and at a footpath sign to your right [!] take the hedged alleyway between two houses, gently downhill.